softlinkprotocol/curve-docs/docs/ref-glossary.rst

 Automated Market Maker (AMM)
     A decentralized asset trading pool that allows participants to buy or sell cryptocurrencies.

+Base Pool
+    The pool issuing the LP token that is used by a metapool.

 Burning
     The process of withdrawing admin fees from the excahange contracts and distributing them to veCRV holders.